joaodacolsoares/super-pomodoro-timer/README.md

 # Super Pomodoro Timer

 Here I've made my version of pomodoro timer.
 It was a code challenge in NLW(Next Level Week) by RocketSeat.
+Feel free to use the countdown here: [https://nwl4-moveit.vercel.app/](https://nwl4-moveit.vercel.app/).

 ![image info](./demo.gif)